The campanile of Florence cathedral (Duomo) is a Gothic masterpiece designed by Giotto and is often considered the most

 Completion of the Bell Tower of the Duomo in Florence

 The campanile was finally completed by Francesco Talenti, who led the work from 1350 to 1359.
 The upper three levels without further statues and reliefs followed the white, green, and pink marble cladding of the lower stories.
 He added gabled windows with beautifully crafted twisted columns.

 The bell tower has 12 bells, of which only seven can currently be rung.
-The oldest, and heaviest, of these is the Campanone / Santa Reparata cast in 1705.
+The oldest, and heaviest, is the Campanone / Santa Reparata cast in 1705.
 It has a diameter of 2 m and weighs 5385 kg.
 Most of the other working bells are from the mid-20th century.

 The bell tower is topped by a slightly protruding bastion, which is a popular and fairly easily accessible viewing point, and a fairly flat, tiled pyramid-shaped roof that is not visible from ground level.
 The 30-m high spire that Giotto planned was never built.